-- Enrolled in the BFA or Diploma program full-time
+- Enrolled in the BFA, Combined Degree, or Diploma program full-time

-- Planning to be enrolled in the fall of 2016 in their second, third, or fourth year of study
+- Planning to be enrolled in the fall of 2017 in a second, third, or fourth year of study

 Following a review by the Financial Aid Office for eligibility, you will be invited to apply with details to follow.
-A three person independent jury will meet in April to review the submissions.
+A three person independent jury will meet to review the submissions.

 Dean's Research Award

-The President's Research Awards support extraordinary projects that might not otherwise be realized.
+The Dean's Research Awards support extraordinary projects that might not otherwise be realized.
 They fund a wide range of ventures: new work, exhibitions, publications, related travel, research/materials, and much more.
 The sole purpose of these awards is to help SMFA students realize bold and important ideas.

 Students may apply for multiple projects, although it would be rare for the committee to fund more than one project per person in a year's cycle.
 Collaborations are encouraged, but not required.
 The award does not exceed $1,000, with the average being $500.

 All current students are eligible to apply.
-President's Research Award Online Application.
+Submission details to be announced.